Barak citizens’ rights panel irked at PM’s ‘lack of concern’

 The Prime Minister had during a public rally in Silchar on Friday categorically stated that the “Bill would be placed in Parliament and we shall see to it that gets passed as well.”

-“While the reality of Partition cannot be ignored, the issue has not been addressed in a proper.
+“While the reality of Partition cannot be ignored, the issue has not been addressed in a proper way.
 Here the term ‘foreigner’ has cropped up unnecessarily.
-We are astonished on how the Prime Minister spoke yesterday, which is quite in contrast to the categorical assurances he made five years back (when he was not a PM) that suicides owing to NRC would be stopped.
-But unfortunately, there have been over 40 suicide cases owing to (non-inclusion) in NRC draft.
+We are astonished on how the Prime Minister spoke, which is quite in contrast to the categorical assurances he made five years back (when he was not a PM) that suicides owing to NRC would be stopped.
+But unfortunately, there have been over 40 suicide cases owing to non-inclusion in NRC draft.
 This is nothing but tyranny and inhuman treatment,” he claimed.

 The committee also expressed its unhappiness that not a word was uttered on the “foreigners’ detention” camps or the HPC paper mills which have remained non-operational since the past two years.